pennz/toxic_bias/notes.md

 3. retest , check for this identity( and others), what is the effect (to speed things 20, all 20% test set)
 4. re-iterate

+## data
+1. balance the data
+2. run identity networks (check if it is usable)(to use as the data to reduce the bias)
+3. add other features, if we decrease the identity affects to the final prediction
+4. use other hand picked features, like length / complexity of grammar (feature engineering)

+## what other people do
+debiased word embedding
+gender swap (GS) augment the training data by swapping (somewhat not ideal, as some might asymmetric, but should more positive benefit overall)

+so the key is like to re-balance data...

+## embedding
+Add back two embedding. it is like transfer learning

  differently? not just see gay and then treat it as toxic